 Church doesn’t customize very well, sure there’s a daycare and Sunday school but a congregation is usually made-up of people anywhere from the age of 12 or 13 all the way to 80 or 90 years old.
 Is there any other time in our lives that people 70 years apart in age can truthfully find meaning in the same message?
 Possibly some movies or spectacular entertainment productions but for every other part of our lives, organizations have improved their service to cater to certain people.

-The answer I receive when I mention my argument is always; Continue Reading
+The answer I receive when I mention my argument is always; “the Church shouldn’t have to cater to you, you should just like it.”
+I believe it’s that attitude that turns our generation away.
+Continue Reading

 The Flynn effect states that since the 20th century, IQ test scores on average increase by 3 points every decade.
 A person taking an IQ test in 1930, scoring in the average, would be considered mentally handicap compared to today’s IQ standards.
 As civilization progresses, so does our average intelligence level.
 When the knowledge base increases across the board, strange things begin happening.
 We get smarter.